eabz/pancakeswap-buybot/README.md

 - Subscribes to the factory’s `PairCreated` event via go-ethereum filter streams.
 - Loads shared ABIs from generated Go bindings (`generated/`).
-- Computes live reserves through the pair contract to derive slippage and price impact.
+- Computes live reserves through the pair contract to quote the output for the fixed trade size.
-- Skips trades when calculated slippage exceeds 20 %.
+- Applies a fixed 5 % slippage buffer when computing `amountOutMin`.
 - Executes `swapExactETHForTokens` on PancakeSwap V2 using an account private key supplied through `.env`.

 ## Requirements